 Hidden Falls is about 5-10 minutes from Talay Falls.
 The trail going here is steep and risky.
 Our guides advised us to leave our stuff in the tables before proceeding, so we left our packed lunch and other unnecessary items and brought only our drybag with the cameras.

-In the first part of the trail, we had to climb up one by one, all the while holding onto a rope.
+The first part of the trial includes climbing up one by one on a steep route, all the while holding onto a rope.
 Honestly, I wanted to skip going to Hidden Falls when I learned about this.
-It was more out of laziness than fear, but Hali always pushes me to try new experiences.
+It was more out of laziness than fear, but Hali insisted that I come — he’s the one who always push me to try new experiences.

-After the rope trail, we had to “face the wall” and walk along a cliffside.
-I’m a minor-experienced trekker so I don’t know how much weight this holds, but this is possibly the most dangerous route I’ve ever taken.
+We passed the rope trail safely.
+After that, we had to “face the wall” and walk along a cliffside.
+I’m a minor-experienced trekker so I don’t know how much weight this holds when I say it, but this is possibly the most dangerous route I’ve ever taken.
 There are guides to assist on both ends, but one slip and you’ll fall off to great injury or death — no one has died here yet, by the way.

 It was worth it though.
 Hidden Falls is so beautiful that I don’t know why it’s not talked about as much as Hulugan Falls.
-It’s tall and there are different streams pouring down into the pool below.
-It’s not possible to reach the pool below, but you can bath directly under the waterfall streams.
+It stands at 70-80 feet tall, with different streams pouring down into the basin at the bottom.
+It’s not possible to reach the pool below, but you can bath directly under the gushing streams.

-Hidden Falls is named as such because there are boulders on both sides hiding it from full view.
+Hidden Falls is called as such because it is sandwiched between boulders that hide it from full view.
 Once you get past the cliffside, you can see it in its entirety.

 Depending on weather conditions, it may not be possible to visit Hidden Falls due to the slippery rocks.